dany-fedorov/caught-object-report-json/README.md

 #### [type CaughtObjectReportJson](https://dany-fedorov.github.io/caught-object-report-json/types/CaughtObjectReportJson.html)

 Report object produced by `CorjMaker#make`.
-See the link for details about properties.
+See the link for details about properties or check out JSON Schema - all properties have descriptions.

 # Links